Sertraline: Depression in elderly

 Sertraline used for the treatment of depression in elderly (older than 60) patients is superior to placebo and comparable to another SSRI fluoxetine, and tricyclic antidepressants (TCAs) amitriptyline, nortriptyline and imipramine.
 Sertraline has much lower rates of adverse effects than these TCAs, with the exception of nausea, which occurs more frequently with sertraline.
 In addition, sertraline appears to be more effective than fluoxetine or nortriptyline in the older-than-70 subgroup.
 Accordingly, a meta-analysis of antidepressants in older adults found that sertraline, paroxetine and duloxetine were better than placebo.
-On the other hand, in a 2003 trial the effect size was modest, and there was no improvement in quality of life as compared to placebo.
+However, in a 2003 trial the effect size was modest, and there was no improvement in quality of life as compared to placebo.
 With depression in dementia, there is no benefit of sertraline treatment compared to either placebo or mirtazapine.

 Obsessive–compulsive disorder

 Sertraline is effective for the treatment of OCD in adults, adolescents and children.
 It was better tolerated and, based on intention-to-treat analysis, performed better than the gold standard of OCD treatment clomipramine.
 Continuing sertraline treatment helps prevent relapses of OCD with long-term data supporting its use for up to 24 months.
-It is generally accepted that the sertraline dosages necessary for the effective treatment of OCD are higher than the usual dosage for depression.
+The sertraline dosages necessary for the effective treatment of OCD are higher than the usual dosage for depression.
 The onset of action is also slower for OCD than for depression.
-The treatment recommendation is to start treatment with a half of maximal recommended dose for at least two months.
+The treatment recommendation is to start treatment with half of the maximal recommended dose for at least two months.
 After that, the dose can be raised to the maximal recommended in the cases of unsatisfactory response.

 Cognitive behavioral therapy alone is not more effective than sertraline in adolescents and children; however, a combination of these treatments is effective.

 Panic disorder

 Sertraline is superior to placebo for the treatment of panic disorder.
 The response rate was independent of the dose.
-In addition to decreasing the frequency of panic attacks by about 80% (vs. 45% for placebo) and decreasing general anxiety, sertraline resulted in improvement of quality of life on most parameters.
+In addition to decreasing the frequency of panic attacks by about 80% (vs. 45% for placebo) and decreasing general anxiety, sertraline resulted in an improvement in quality of life on most parameters.
 The patients rated as "improved" on sertraline reported better quality of life than the ones who "improved" on placebo.
-The authors of the study argued that the improvement achieved with sertraline is different and of a better quality than the improvement achieved with placebo.
+The authors of the study argued that the improvement achieved with sertraline is different and of a better quality than the improvement achieved with a placebo.
 Sertraline is equally effective for men and women, and for patients with or without agoraphobia.
 Previous unsuccessful treatment with benzodiazepines does not diminish its efficacy.
 However, the response rate was lower for the patients with more severe panic.
 Starting treatment simultaneously with sertraline and clonazepam, with subsequent gradual discontinuation of clonazepam, may accelerate the response.

 Double-blind comparative studies found sertraline to have the same effect on panic disorder as paroxetine or imipramine.
 While imprecise, comparison of the results of trials of sertraline with separate trials of other anti-panic agents (clomipramine, imipramine, clonazepam, alprazolam, and fluvoxamine) indicates approximate equivalence of these medications.